Jerrythafast/FDSTools/README.rst

 Profilevis
 ~~~~~~~~~~
+v2.0.0
+    - Replaced the simple Options overlay with responsive design options panels
+      in HTML visualisations
+    - Alleles and sequences are now sorted by CE allele length when applicable
+    - Added option to plot BGHomRaw data on top of the profiles
+    - Added marker selection menu for easier filtering

 v1.0.1
     - Fixed a JavaScript crash that would occur in HTML visualisations if the
       Marker name filter resulted in an invalid regular expression (e.g., when